riz734/SI206/README.md

 # Dice
-Starter code for the dice class
+This repo contains the starter code for the Dice class for discussion.